patriciomaseda/react-training/README.md

 ##Hello world in react

-Clone this repo and checkout the __01-hello-world__ branch for a full hello world example
+Clone this repo and checkout the __01-hello-world__ branch for a full hello world example :open_mouth:

 ##Components and props

+Checkout the __02-hello-components__ branch for a basic component example. :satisfied:

 ##Events